 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect and correct misstatements on a timely basis.
 A material weakness is a deficiency or combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the Coliseum's financial statements will not be prevented, or detected and corrected on a timely basis.
-We consider the deficiency described in finding 11-1 in the accompanying Schedule of Findings and Responses to be a material weakness.
+We consider the deficiency described in finding 12-1 in the accompanying Schedule of Findings and Responses to be a material weakness.

 A significant deficiency is a deficiency, or combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
-We consider the deficiencies described in finding 11-2 and finding 11-3 in the accompanying Schedule of Findings and Responses to be significant deficiencies.
+We consider the deficiency described in finding 12-2 in the accompanying Schedule of Findings and Responses to be a significant deficiency.